dnadesign/dna-recipe/README.md

 Docs for the styleguide are available here: https://github.com/benmanu/silverstripe-styleguide

 When you create a new component, please document it in the scss file, as we have in the examples.

+## Custom breakpoints

+It is recommended you work with the default grid where possible, but sometimes the 5 and 24 grid may not be enough.
+In this situation you can add extra grids using the rework plugin.
+You can find  [instructions here](themes/default/README.md)

 ## Frontend coding guidelines